dapr/docs/daprdocs/content/en/operations/security/mtls.md

 If you signed the new cert root with the **same private key** the Dapr Sentry service will pick up the new certificates automatically.
 You can restart your application deployments using `kubectl rollout restart` with zero downtime.
 It is not necessary to restart all deployments at once, as long as deployments are restarted before original certificate expiration.

-If you signed the new cert root with a different private key, you must restart the Dapr sentry service, followed by the remainder of the Dapr control plane.
+If you signed the new cert root with a **different private key**, you must restart the Dapr Sentry service, followed by the remainder of the Dapr control plane service.

 ```bash
 kubectl rollout restart deploy/dapr-sentry -n <DAPR_NAMESPACE>